bwebster/resources/manager-readme.md

 ## Performance
 My goal is that we are always on the same page regarding your performance.
 If you feel unsure, please ask!

-I work on a green/orange/red system.
+I work on a green/yello/red system.
 If I haven't told you otherwise, you are in the green.

 **Green** - You're doing good, great, exceptional.
 There still might be areas of improvement, but you're getting the job done and working well with your team.

-**Orange** - There are one or more things that, if not improved, are unsustainable.
+**Yellow** - There are one or more things that, if not improved, are unsustainable.

 **Red** - There is a significant problem that won't be tollerated for much longer.
 You need to identify a series of steps, and a timeframe, to get it fixed.
 We will talk about and agree on both of these, in writing, and will likely involve HR in the process.